 However, although this solution is already immensely effective, it doesn’t mean that cloud systems can’t be optimized even further.
 One of the possible ways of this optimization is called cold storage.
 It can be used to store older and unused data, facilitating the necessary space to more valuable or up-to-date data.
 It is predicted that cold storage can save up to 50% of overall storage costs!
 Giants like Google or Microsoft are already working on this technology.

-What’s more, within this trend, we can expect to see more of the hybrid cloud (a mix of private cloud and third-party, public cloud services) and multi-cloud (a blend of various tools and solutions available at different clouds) strategies, even in SMEs (Small Medium-sized Enterprises).
+What’s more, within this big data trend, we can expect to see more of the hybrid cloud (a mix of private cloud and third-party, public cloud services) and multi-cloud (a blend of various tools and solutions available at different clouds) strategies, even in SMEs (Small Medium-sized Enterprises).

 Big Data Trends 2020: Edge Computing